This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Can I make Keto Shrimp Scampi without wine?

 I use wine in this dish and in cooking generally because it adds a great flavor.
-If you would like to omit the wine from this dish, an easy substitute for the white wine is chicken stock or broth.
+If you would like to omit the wine from this dish, an easy and great way to substitute the white wine is to use chicken stock or chicken broth.

 Substitutes for Whole30